Ed-GueAben/Amazon_Vine_Analysis/README.md

 ![yes_vine](Resources/yes_vine.png)
 ![no_vine](Resources/no_vine.png)

-In the table below we can se the results in a table
+In the table below we can se the results.
 ![table_r](Resources/table_r.png)

 a) How many Vine reviews and non-Vine reviews were there?